Navaneeth1235/Dynamic-Intent-Mapping-System/README.md

 LLM Proposals → Guardrails → Assessment → Report
 ```

-See `APPROACH_AND_LEARNING.md` for detailed architecture and design decisions.
+See `APPROACH_AND_LEARNING.pdf` for detailed architecture and design decisions.

 ## Assessment Metrics